§ Trust Spanning Protocol (TSP) Specification

 and VID_rcvr

-(if present) may have different VID types.
+(if present) may be different types of VIDs.

 § TSP Payload

-§ Confidential Fields
+§ Payload Fields

-And the ciphertext is produced as:
+If TSP_Payload is confidential, the corresponding ciphertext is produced as:

 The details of the supported PKAE schemes for the TSP_SEAL